PoPDroid/AccAttacks/README.md

 [![](http://img.youtube.com/vi/1ets0RdK8nI/hqdefault.jpg)](https://youtu.be/1ets0RdK8nI "PoPLar Replay")

 # ADB Input bypassing accessibility attack mitigation (On Calibration App)
+This video demonstrates an attack on Binance app that has been patched to protect against accessibility attacks.
+It shows that even though the withdrawal button is disabled in terms of accessibility, using adb input, we are still able to click on the button, thus allowing for a withdrawal attack.

 [![](http://img.youtube.com/vi/PaFPu5gEaY4/hqdefault.jpg)](https://youtu.be/PaFPu5gEaY4 "ADB Input bypassing accessibility attack mitigation")